How to apply for a drought order or an emergency drought order if you're a water company.

 - an analysis of average daily water consumption broken down by type and consumer

-- details of the threat to economic and social well-being in the area (eg for elderly and disabled people, hospitals and health services, agriculture and food production)
+- details of the threat to economic and social well-being in the area (for example, for elderly and disabled people, hospitals and health services, agriculture and food production)

 - an explanation of why an ordinary drought order isn’t suitable - this only applies to emergency drought orders for prohibiting or limiting the use of water

 - details of any drought order already in force that affects the area - say whether you want to revoke or modify it